2019 — UT/US

 Sabah Sial Paradigm

-I debated PF and Policy for four years.
+I debated PF and Policy for four years and coached PF for one year.
 Treat me as an experienced PF tech judge.
-If you want to know more about me, scroll to the bottom.

 I vote off the flow.

 -Impact calculus and weighing.
 Don't yell buzzwords at me; show me direct argument comparison.

 -Voters.
 Choose what to go for and what to drop.

 -Roadmap and signpost.
 Side note: every time someone says "brief off-time roadmap," a small part of me dies.